-The nickname ‘The Governor’ came from his belief of being stronger than everyone on the pitch of play.
+The nickname ‘The Governor’ came from his belief in being stronger than everyone on the pitch of play.
 This name came due to his ability to leave an unforgettable mark on a list of players he fights on the field.

 When Eric Cantona left football, everyone thought rascality in football was over.
 The coming of Diego Costa brings to the minds of football fans, a renewed era or paradigm shift in football rascality.
 Here is a list of notable ugly moments of Diego Costa.